A whole-hearted performer & inclusive educator

 Aside from the Southwest Vocal Competition, Ms. Krawson won First Prize in The Peter Elvins Voice Competition in 2017, First Place in The Philharmonic Society of Arlington Young Artist Competition in 2016, and First Place in the Dr. Peatee Art Song Competition in 2009.

-Abigail lives in Oregon with her partner and their corgi.
+Abigail lives in Oregon with her partner Justin and their corgis, Sheldon and Coila.
 She enjoys spending time with friends and family over good food, taking in nature, following her astrology charts and making meaningful music.